It's not for the faint of heart.

 My inner circle of friends has shrunk considerably.
 But then again, was it ever really that “inner”?
 Not really, when I look at it honestly.
 These were peeps I’d had some fun shared experiences with in “real life,” mostly centered on creative community projects and other good clean fun.
 Philosophical allies they were not, and 2020 parted the seas rather efficiently.
 And it taught me important lessons about not spending time or expending energy with ego-dominant persons any longer.
 Hallelujah!

 Sure, I often wish I could return to the innocence of romping and co-creating art with those peeps.
 What stops me?
 Well, it’s a stubbornness in me that doesn’t readily let go.
 Once someone misbehaves badly, and shows me that they have no awareness of that behavior, I tend to move on.
 I have no obligations to maintain dysfunctional relationships.
 I may choose to keep a friendship going, but I flatly refuse any sense of obligation.
 My main obligation is to respect and take care of myself.
 Interestingly, fast forward to 2023 and I am attracting a new set of creative playmates into my world.
 Hey, life goes on, turns out.
+BUT—and this is important—I’m not harboring any resentment or unlovingness within me toward these people!
+I just don’t want to subject myself to less-than-fun interactions or situations where I have to self-censor.

 But… back to the story, set in circa 2020.
 Naturally, being a social creature, I sought out cohorts.
 I didn’t necessarily want people who agreed with me about anything other than how to politely behave.
 I’m perfectly happy to be wrong and I’m always open to new information.
 The rule is, go ahead and disagree, just don’t be an asshole about it!
 The ego is, of course, the root cause of all assaholic behavior.
 We know this, but it’s just not very fun.